-10 Resolution Ideas to Kick Start Your Best Year Yet
+10 Resolution Ideas to Kick Start a Healthy, Happy 2021

-Happy 2020, y'all!
-As you plan for whatever fun you'll have ringing in the new year you may be thinking about how to kick start some life goals heading into the '20s.
-The new year is always a great time to reset and reevaluate, right?
+How excited are we that 2021 is almost here?!
+(Good riddance 2020.)
+As you plan to ring in the new year at home you may be thinking about how to kick start some life goals heading into '21.
+After all, life goals were pretty much on pause during 2020 as most of us tried to stay afloat and calm our coronavirus fears.
+But a vaccine is here, which means good news ahead, so why not plan to kick off the new year on a high note/with a plan?
 We dug into our archives for resolution inspo for a healthier, happier, more productive you.
-Sticking to a resolution for 365 days can be tricky though so we've got ideas for actually achieving your 2020 goals too.
+Sticking to a resolution for 365 days can be tricky though so first start with a healthy mindset.
 You got this!

 Brit + Co

-Pick up a new hobby.
+Try a new hobby, even for just a week.
 New Year's resolutions don't have to be full of Don'ts.
 Brit + Co Founder and CEO Brit Morin started her #GiveItAWeek challenges as a way to break out of her comfort zone and try something new every week of the year vs. one "Don't" all year long.
 Try dance lessons, take an illustrating class, or change up your running routine to make it more FUN.
 Good news is a new hobby has restorative benefits for your mental health too.

-Cook more at home.
-Eating out can take a toll on our wallets and waistlines, so why not pick up a few new recipes to cook at home (and save that cash for your next vacay!).
+Break out of your cooking rut.
+Bored by the same meals you've been cooking at home since spring 2020?
+We got you.
 Whether you want to cut down on sugar with our Whole30 recipes, use your new Instant Pot to make easy weeknight meals, or save money and eat healthy we've got loads of recipes to help you reach your food goals.
 Not confident in your cooking skills?
-Pick up some tips from 'Top Chef' Winner Kristen Kish.
+Pick up some pro cooking tips from our pal Rachael Ray.

 Try a booze-free month.
-After weeks of holiday parties starting a Dry January might seem like a good idea right about now and it can mean better sleep, a cleaner gut and a host of other health benefits.
+Treating yourself to a Dry January might seem like a good idea right about now and it can mean better sleep, a cleaner gut and a host of other health benefits.
 You'll save money too and probably boost your productivity like Brit + Co'er Lindsey Graham-Jones experienced when she took a Dry July.
 Not sure you can swing it?
-Try these mocktail recipes that are just as tasty sans the hard stuff to make nights out still bubbly.
+Try these mocktail recipes that are just as tasty sans the hard stuff.

 Write more thank you notes.
 Send a little love to the people who make big and small differences in your year with old-school thank you or gratitude notes.
 You'll pay positive vibes forward and score greater feelings of happiness and (some studies show) lower levels of depression.
 Here are more health benefits worth giving this resolution a try.

 Practice self-care.
-Not a hard resolution to achieve but finding the time for self-care can be tough as work and life commitments start to pile on this year, which is why scheduling a regularly sesh is so needed.
-Try a solo wellness trip to recharge or take 10 minutes a day to treat yo'self to yoga, an article read, a mini massage or an impromptu call to a long-distance friend or family member.
+Finding the time for self-care can be tough as work and life commitments start to pile on, which is why scheduling a regularly sesh is so needed.
+Try a solo hike or walk to recharge or take 10 minutes a day to treat yourself to meditation, online yoga, an article read, a mini massage or an impromptu call to a long-distance friend or family member.

 Not convinced you can pull these off even for a month?
 You got this.
 Try putting pen to paper to hold yourself accountable and even try manifesting your goals to get what you want this year and beyond.